Oscar679/iot_project/README.md

 **Establishing variables for the sensor and led**
   - DHT11(Pin(14)) - The DHT11 transmits its data to GPIO14
-  - Pin(0, Pin.OUT) - Recognizes the GPIO0 as a LED
+  - Pin(0, Pin.OUT) - Recognizes the GPIO0 as an LED
   - led.value(0) - Sets its initial value to 0, off

 ```python